 In terms of Covid-19 safety, which best describes your attitude to attending...?

-- Younger audiences were more likely to be happy to attend all three types of venue.
+- Younger audiences were more likely to be happy to attend all three venues.

 - Younger audiences were also more likely to have booked already.

-- White audiences were more likely to be happy to attend all three types of venue.
+- White audiences were more likely to be happy to attend all three venue types.

 - Asian/Asian British and Black/Black British audiences were particularly hesitant about events in outdoor settings.

-- There was, however, little difference in the proportions who had booked or were interested in booking by ethnicity, with White respondents if anything less likely.
+- There was little difference by ethnicity in the proportions who had booked or were interested in booking, with White respondents being slightly less likely.

 Region or Nation

-- English audiences were more likely to be happy to attend all three types of venue.
+- English audiences were more likely to be happy to attend all three venues.

-- Audiences in Scotland, Wales and – especially – Northern Ireland were much more reluctant.
+- Scotland, Wales and especially Northern Ireland were much more reluctant.

 - London and South East audiences were most likely to have booked or be interested in booking.

 - Audiences in Wales in particular were less likely to have booked or be keen to.

 - Metroculturals are particularly ready to attend.
 Commuterland Culturebuffs are more reluctant, for indoor events.